piuppi/Proof-of-Concepts/AudimexEE/SQLInjection.md

 ![Screenshot](images/audimex.jpg)

-I have identified an **SQL Injection Error-Based** in the search filters of the **"Documents"** section
+I have identified an **Error-Based SQL Injection** in the search filters of the **"Documents"** section

 ![Screenshot](images/documents.jpg)

-Sending the filter search form generates a POST request in which the parameter **"object_path "** is not properly sanitized and allows to embed SQL code into the query.
+Sending the filter search form generates a POST request in which the **"object_path"** parameter is not properly sanitized and allows SQL code to be embedded into the query.
-By breaking the query, you can see the Oracle error of type **ORA-01756** and view the entire query compared to the backend, below the evidence.
+By breaking the query, you can see the Oracle error type **ORA-01756** and view the entire query issued to the backend, below the evidence.

 ##### Request: